Beeston, Nottinghamshire: Bellevue Park Estate

 This initial success was repeated when, in 1881, a syndicate acquired land from George Fellows, of the banking family that had its home at Belle Vue, now Beeston Fields Golf Club.
 The Belle Vue Land Society was formed to develop this land using similar methods to Imperial Park.
 The development lay to the north as a continuation to Imperial Park.
 Denison Street formed its northern extreme and Montague Street defined its eastern limit.

 Cottage Grove

 Cottage Grove, historically was just outside Beeston parish and part of Chilwell, was promoted by the Labourer's Friend Society in the 1840s as plots for cottages with allotments for the labouring poor.
 The scheme failed and the area now consists mostly of Victorian and Edwardian houses laid out along the parallel Park Road and Grove Avenue and the two short cross streets Cedar Road and North Drive.
 The area retains a leafy character and the roads remain unkerbed.
 It has been a conservation area since 2008.

 The Estates today

-Some areas originally developed by the Land Societies have been spoiled where original plots have been subdivided and more modern properties built in styles not in keeping with the original buildings.
-Many properties in the Imperial Park and Bellvue Estates have lost their original elegance with the lowering of chimney stacks, inappropriate replacement of windows and doors with modern PVC, the loss of hedged fronts to brick walls or fencing, and paving over front gardens for parking.
+Some areas originally developed by the Land Societies have had original plots subdivided and more modern properties built.
+Many properties in the Imperial Park and Bellvue Estates have had their chimney stacks lowered, windows and doors replaced with PVC, hedged fronts changed to brick walls or fencing, and front gardens paved for parking.